-1 INFLUENCING FACTORS 2 PAINPOINTS AND C AUSES 3 WHAT WORKS WELL What are some of the main influencing factors that you have identified so far that are impacting each category of the system?
-What pain points (challenges, prob identified that can negatively influe What elements can you identify th Note: Please write the number of the re "No." column (e.g., write 3 to refer to he nce the identified factors? at are causing these painpoints? evant influence factor in the exis imp Not nat is working well in the influencing factors?
-Are there sting elements that could be opportunities for further provement? e: Please write the number of the relevant influence factor in the " column (cg., write 3 to refer to neith mis-information) Client 1.
+1 INFLUENCING FACTORS 2 PAINPOINTS AND CA AUSES 3 WHAT WORKS WELL DATE What are some of the main influencing factors that you have identified so far that are impacting each category of the system?
+What pain points (challenges, problems or needs) have you identified that can negatively influence the identified factors?
+What elements can you identify that are causing these painpoints?
+Note: Piease write the number of the relevant influence factor in the "No." column (e.g., write 1 la refer to health mis-information) What is working well in the influencing factors?
+Are there existing elements that could be opportunities for further improvement?
+Note: Please write the number of the relevant influence factor in the "No." Column (e.g., write 3 to refer to health mis-information).
+Client 1.
 Financial resources 2.
 Demographic characteristics 3.
-Attitudes, values, and beliefs 4.
+Altitudes, values, and beliefs 4.
 Agency and power 5.
 Expectations for care 6.
 Health literacy and skills 7.
-8. NO. PAIN POINT CAUSES NO. OPPORTUNITIES Health System 1.
+8. NO PAIN POINT CAUSES NO. OPPORTUNITIES Health System 1.
 Policies, guidelines and protocols 2.
 Performance monitoring 3.
 Provider support structures 4.
 Promotion, transfer, and compensation 5.
 Family planning prioritization 6.
 Resource management 7.
-8. NO. PAIN POINT CAUSES NO. OPPORTUNITIES Provider & Colleagues 1.
+8. 907.
+PAIN BONT .CAUSES NO. OPERITUROTRIA Provider & Colleagues 1.
 Empathy toward client 2.
 Knowledge and skills 3.
-Ability to make decisions and act 4.
+Ablitiv to make decisions and act 4.
 Commitment 5.
 Provider's identity in and out of the facility 6.
 Values, beliefs and attitudes 7.
 Gender competency 8.
-9. NO. PAIN POINT CAUSES NO. OPPORTUNITIES
+NO PAIN POINT càuses ND.
+IOPPORTUNITIES

-Don't Forget: Use a star to mark your key findings in steps 1&2.
+Don't Forget: Use a star to mark your key findings in steps 18.2.
 What did you discover?
 What were some surprising or most significant observations?
 Keep track of these themes on the POV sheet (last page of this section) to find patterns and explore further.